jorgebarmza/jorge_barrios_website/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello there!
-I'm Jorge <span style="color:grey">(pronounced HOR-heh)</span>.
+I'm Jorge <span style="color:grey">(pronounced: HOR-heh)</span>.

-I work in applied machine learning at Google Labs, focusing on transforming cutting-edge generative AI research into practical applications.
+I work in applied machine learning at <a href='https://labs.google/'>Google Labs</a>, focusing on transforming cutting-edge generative AI research into practical applications.

 For recration, I enjoy doing mathematics, delving into history, and appreciating art.
-Connect with me on social media @itsjorgebar.
+Connect with me on social media <b>@itsjorgebar</b>.